hraban/outbound-rules/README.md

-This system protects you against an attack where some malicious javascript finds its way onto your page (e.g. you forgot to HTML escape a value before rendering it on your page, like a user's e-mail address in an admin dashboard).
+This system protects you against an attack where some malicious javascript finds its way onto your page (e.g. you forgot to HTML escape a value before rendering it on your page, like a user's e-mail address in an admin dashboard, or a comment on a blog post).
 Once this attacker controlled javascript is executed, they can "steal" session cookies or other data only visible to your session by sending it to an attacker controlled server.
 E.g. through XHR, by loading an image in the background, or by making the entire page a link to a remote page which quickly links back.

 This plugin doesn't prevent the initial javascript from being loaded or executed.
-Rather, it prevents it from ever "escaping" your host.
+Rather, it prevents it from ever "escaping" your trusted servers.
 This means that even though the script now has access to sensitive data, it cannot send it anywhere.
 At least not through the browser.

+This plugin doesn't have any effect on pages without the `Outbound-Rules` header.
+Because practically nobody sends that header, at present, the plugin has no effect "in the wild."
+It's currently useful for environments where you control both the browsers and the servers, e.g.: a company with an admin dashboard for their service (which is only accessible by employees).
+All employees can be asked to install the plugin, and the page can be configured to send the appropriate header.

 ## Syntax